k33g/osprey/README.md

 # Osprey

 **Osprey** is a lightweight Bash library for interacting with the DMR (**[Docker Model Runner](https://docs.docker.com/ai/model-runner/)**) API.
-It provides simple functions to perform chat completions, streaming responses, and conversation memory management with LLM models through OpenAI-compatible APIs.
+It provides simple functions to perform chat completions, streaming responses, and conversation memory management with LLM models through **OpenAI-compatible APIs** (so, you can use it with other LLMs servers).

 ## Features